-This clinical policy references Current Procedural Terminology (CPT®).
-CPT® is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2023, American Medical Association.
+This clinical policy references Current Procedural Terminology (CPT[®]).
+CPT[®] is a registered trademark of the American Medical Association.
+All CPT codes and descriptions are copyrighted 2022, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
-Codes referenced in this clinical policy are for informational purposes only.
-Inclusion of any codes does not guarantee coverage.
+Codes referenced in this clinical policy are for informational purposes only and may not support medical necessity.
+Inclusion or exclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-CPT® Description Codes 93224 External electrocardiographic recording up to 48 hours by continuous rhythm recording and storage; includes recording, scanning analysis with report, review and interpretation by a physician or other qualified health care professional 93225 External electrocardiographic recording up to 48 hours by continuous rhythm recording and storage; recording (includes connection, recording, and disconnection) 93226 External electrocardiographic recording up to 48 hours by continuous rhythm recording and storage; scanning analysis with report 93227 External electrocardiographic recording up to 48 hours by continuous rhythm recording and storage; review and interpretation by a physician or other qualified health care professional
+CPT® Codes Description 93224 External electrocardiographic recording up to 48 hours by continuous rhythm recording and storage; includes recording, scanning analysis with report, review and interpretation by a physician or other qualified health care professional 93225 External electrocardiographic recording up to 48 hours by continuous rhythm recording and storage; recording (includes connection, recording, and disconnection) 93226 External electrocardiographic recording up to 48 hours by continuous rhythm recording and storage; scanning analysis with report 93227 External electrocardiographic recording up to 48 hours by continuous rhythm recording and storage; review and interpretation by a physician or other qualified health care professional